Speed: The hidden reason your SEO is failing

 Let’s make it really easy.
 For every negative review, you have three options:

-1. Thank them, then take it offline.
+- Thank them, then take it offline.

 Thank them for their feedback and ask them to send their email or phone number in a PM (private message) so you can respond privately.
-If the grievance is complicated and can’t be solved within one response, it’s best to take it offline and out of the public eye.
+If the grievance is complicated and can’t be solved within one response, it’s best to take it offline and out of the public eye. - Thank them, respond on platform.

 Thank them for their feedback and resolve it publicly on the social media platform.
-Depending on the type of review or post, it might be appropriate if it’s easily solved with one response.
+Depending on the type of review or post, it might be appropriate if it’s easily solved with one response. - Report the post.

 If it’s spam, defamatory, inappropriate, etc, you can request the platform provider to remove it.